nrj5k/AI/Monte Carlo Simulation-Blackjack.md

 Draw: 0.036

 in general.
-Once again reinstating the fact that if you do not know how to gamble DONT.
+Once again reinstating the fact that if you do not know how to gamble, DONT.